 Now that you know about the biological fertile window, you may be disappointed to learn that having sex on these days does not guarantee that you will conceive.
 A person under the age of 30 is estimated to have about a 20% chance of conceiving each cycle.
 By the age of 40, this drops to about 5% (10).
 That means it can take several months to conceive, and even a year or longer can be typical (12).
 While research tells us that the probability of conceiving each month decreases with age, it’s not a one size fits all scenario.
 People in their 40s can still conceive and age should not be a reason not to try.

 It’s generally recommended that you speak to your healthcare provider if you are under the age of 35 and haven’t conceived after 12 months of regular, unprotected sex, or after 6 months if you are between the ages of 35-39.
 If you are 40 or older, you should speak to your healthcare provider right away (13).
-Indeed, it is recommended that everyone has a preconception visit with their healthcare provider, especially if you have any concerns about your reproductive health (14).
+It’s always recommended to have a preconception visit with your healthcare provider, especially if you have any concerns about your reproductive health (14).

 Infertility isn’t just a “women’s issue”